 Britain is running short of HGV (Heavy Goods Vehicle) drivers.
-The shortage stands at approximately 100,000 HGV drivers, making it a daunting task to supply fuel and other essential goods.
+The shortage is approximately 100,000 HGV drivers, making it a daunting task to supply fuel and other essential goods.
 Payment complications and driver retirement are the two key reasons causing the shortage of HGV drivers in Britain.
 Other quarters have linked this problem to Brexit issues.
-However, this indicates that there's a huge demand for HGV drivers in Britain.
+However, this indicates a massive demand for HGV drivers in Britain.
 So if you want to become an HGV (Class 1 or Class 2) driver, there are essential things you need to understand:

 HGV Driver Requirements:

-You must have heard a little of HGV drivers, but not everyone knows the difference between HGV Class 1 training and HGV Class 2 Training.
-The difference is—an HGV Class 1 driver drives a category C+E vehicle, i.e. artic or an articulated lorry, while an HGV Class 2 driver drives a category C vehicle, i.e. a rigid.
-While you can take your class 1 test at the end in many companies, many drivers prefer getting their Class 2 license first before taking the class 1 test.
-The procedure can be pretty complicated, but we'll break it down for you.
+You must have heard a little about HGV drivers, but not everyone knows the difference between HGV Class 1 training and HGV Class 2 Training.
+The difference is that an HGV Class 1 driver drives a category C+E vehicle, i.e., an artic or an articulated lorry.
+In contrast, an HGV Class 2 driver drives a category C vehicle, i.e., a rigid vehicle.
+While you can take your Class 1 test at the end in many companies, many drivers prefer getting their Class 2 license before taking the Class 1 test.
+The procedure can be complicated, but we'll explain it.

 Let's Take a Look at Various Requirements:

 - First of all, you must process your provisional HGV licence.
 To do so, you must be at least 18 years old.
 At this point, you already have your Class B licence.

 - Next, you must acquire a D2 form from the DVLA and D4 form necessary for your provisional HGV licence processing.

 - All drivers looking to become HGV drivers must pass the medical requirement to become HGV drivers.
 Fortunately, accessing the D2 form is free.
 Note that the D4 form outlines your medical history.
 You must conduct your medical after every five years.

 - You must pay around £120 to get your medical done.
-But it would be a lot cheaper if you did your medical at a private company (you'll pay around £50).
+But it would be much cheaper to do your medical at a private company (you'll pay around £50).

 - Once you've processed your D2 and D4 forms, it takes about three weeks to get your HGV provisional license.